On $A_p$ weights and the Landau equation: Introduction

 where $g = f$.
-Then, one aims to prove as much as possible about linear operators of the form $Q(g,\cdot)$ by only using properties of $g$ that are preserved by the equation (i.e. it's mass, second moment, and entropy bounds).
-This is of course not a novel approach at all, the novelty here lies in the observation that the coefficients arising in the differential operator $Q(g,\cdot)$ are bounded by Muckenhoupt weights and that the strength of the term driving growth is of the same order as the term driving the dissipation.
-The theory of $A_p$ weights is used to obtain coercivity estimates for solutions to the linear equations.
-Concretely, we derive (under various assumptions, depending on $\gamma$) what we refer to as a ``$\varepsilon$-Poincar\'e inequality'', for $\varepsilon \in (0,1)$
+Then, one aims to prove as much as possible about linear operators of the form $Q(g,\cdot)$ by only using properties of $g$ that are preserved by the equation (i.e. its mass, second moment, and entropy bounds).
+This is of course not a novel approach at all; the novelty here lies in the observation that the coefficients arising in the differential operator $Q(g,\cdot)$ are bounded by Muckenhoupt weights and that the strength of the term driving growth is of the same order as the term driving the dissipation.
+Let us elaborate on these two points.

+{For the latter point, suppose we were interested in controlling the $L^2$ norm of $f$ solving \eqref{eqn:linear equation} for some fixed $g$.
+Roughly speaking, this entails determining the positivity of the differential operator given by $L(\cdot) = -Q(g,\cdot)$, so